Founders of Ekuthuleni

 Inspired by many paths, buddhist teachings are our main influence, especially the Forest tradition of Ajahn Chah.
-Both of us are shaped by having lived with the nuns sangha at Amaravati and Chithurst monasteries.
+We are shaped by having lived with the nuns sangha at Amaravati and Chithurst monasteries

 Simplicity, opening the heart with awareness and learning from nature are keys we both love in the forest tradition.
-The buddhist teaching of 'non self' can seem theoretical, yet becoming present, rooting in body awareness, and noticing how connected we are in nature can be a beautiful pathway to finding perspective on personal habits, on ‘self’.
+Finding perspective on personal habits, on ‘self’.
 It can help us to become freer and to let go of what is harmful to others, the planet or ourselves.

 So nature itself, living closely and respectfully with the nourishment and challenges offered is another vital influence.
 As is the current climate situation – bringing urgency to sharing and encouraging this sensitivity.